Best Petrol Strimmers Reviewed

 BU-KO 2019 52cc Long Reach Petrol Multi Functional Garden Tool

-This petrol strimmer is for sale for just under 160 pounds on Amazon.
-Actually this is more than a strimmer, it is a 5 in 1 multi-functional garden tool so if you’re willing to spend a few extra quid you’re going to get the whole garden kit!
+This petrol strimmer multi tool is for sale for just £199.99.
+This is more than a strimmer; it is a 5 in 1 multi-functional garden tool so if you’re willing to spend a few extra quid you’re going to get the whole garden kit!

 There is also a handy extension pole included in the package and that will give you an extra 105cm of reach when you need it.
 The box also contains safety equipment such as ear defenders, safety glasses and gloves.
 A double shoulder safety harness to share the burden of the weight of the product completes the package.
-The harness works fine with the strimmer / brush cutter, but when I was using the hedge strimmer it kept catching on things.
-This could be solved by buying a separate universal harness though it’s still a mark down on the overall score of this petrol strimmer.
+The harness works fine with the strimmer / brush cutter, but when I was using the hedge trimmer it kept catching on things.
+This could be solved by buying a separate universal harness though and it didn’t put me off this nice multi tool.

-The engine that powers the Bu-ko petrol strimmer / mult-tool is a meaty 52cc, 2 stroke machine that starts easily and produces 3 HP.
-This should see you having no problems with any of the tasks that you wish to use the multi-tool for, be it cutting, pruning or hedge trimming.
+The engine that powers the BU-KO petrol strimmer / mult-tool is a meaty 52cc, 2 stroke machine that starts easily and produces 3 HP.
+This should see you have no problems with any of the tasks that you wish to use the multi-tool for, be it cutting, pruning or hedge trimming.
 The fuel tank has a capacity of 1200ml.

-Assembly wasn’t the easiest and again, poor instructions that forget to mention things like removing a rubber band so you can fit the handle, and this might frustrate some people but it costs less than 30 seconds to rectify.
+Assembly wasn’t the easiest, the instructions forget to mention removing a rubber band so you can fit the handle, and this might frustrate some people but it costs less than 30 seconds to rectify.

 Customer service with this product has been getting good reviews from people and any problems with the product have been dealt with swiftly and questions answered.
 This petrol strimmer comes with a 12 month warranty and the manufacture is showing great promise considering this is a very cheap tool for the work it does(and the power it delivers).